stormpath/stormpath-sdk-react/docs/api.md

   You are authenticated as an administrator!
 </NotAuthenticated>
 ```

+If you want to specify more complex groups, please see section [Group Expressions](#group-expressions).

 **Important:** In order to use the `inGroup` option, you must expand the `groups` resource for the `/me` endpoint.